 The MLB Playoffs aren’t just streaming on one channel.
-Depending on the game you can watch them on TBS, FS1, ESPN, or FOX.
+Depending on the game you can watch them on TBS, FOX, FS1, MLB Network, and potentially ESPN.
+Check out the MLB Playoffs schedule for details.
 FOX will also air the World Series.
 If you’re curious about any of the services listed, check out the reviews we’ve written and consider signing up for the free trial!

 Disclosure: Streaming Observer is supported by readers.
 Articles may contain referral links.
 For more information, see the disclosure at the bottom of the page.